 All manuscripts should be submitted online here.
 Full upload instructions and support are available online from the submission site.
 Please submit a covering letter or comments to the Editor-in-Chief when prompted.
 Authors are requested to suggest a minimum of three reviewers.
 This information will facilitate peer-review process.

-Manuscripts can be published as original research papers, reviews or monographs.
+Manuscripts can be published as original research papers, short notes, reviews or monographs.
 Papers or reviews must not exceed 30 manuscript pages, including references, figures, and tables.
 There is no page limit for monographs.

 Review papers and monographs are welcome, but please consult